Daniel Motlop

-Daniel Motlop (born 16 March 1982) is an Indigenous Larrakia Australian rules footballer who played a total of 130 senior games for the North Melbourne Football Club and the Port Adelaide Football Club in the Australian Football League (AFL).
-His post-AFL career has included stints with the Wanderers Football Club in the Northern Territory Football League.
+Daniel Motlop (born 16 March 1982) is a former Australian rules footballer who played a total of 130 senior games for the North Melbourne Football Club and the Port Adelaide Football Club in the Australian Football League (AFL).
+After leaving the AFL, Motlop played for the Wanderers Football Club in the Northern Territory Football League for some time.

-He is general manager and part-owner of a native foods business called Something Wild, located in the Barossa Valley, South Australia.
+An Indigenous Australian of the Larrakia people, Motlop is co-founder and general manager of a native foods business called Something Wild, established in 2016 and located in the Barossa Valley, South Australia.

+Early life and family

+Daniel Motlop was born on 16 March 1982.
+He is a Larrakia man from Darwin, Northern Territory.